learnbydoingwithsteven/learnbydoingwithsteven/README.md

 </div>

 ## 🚀 About Me
-AI/ML enthusiast and educator passionate about making complex technical concepts accessible to everyone.
+AI/ML enthusiast and educator(sharing to be more precise) passionate about making complex technical concepts accessible to everyone.
 I create content focused on practical implementations of AI technologies, from basic machine learning to advanced LLM applications.

 > 🎥 *Need a break from coding?
 Check out my [4K drone videos](https://www.youtube.com/channel/UCr6JS3ObvkByZUibhwcGEug) for some relaxing aerial views!*